Cars

 Smith in the pits at Mendip, 1976.

-Smith and Alan Barker mixing it up: where?
-Is it White City?
+Stu Smith and Alan barker at ---- White City?
 Long Eaton?
 Hartlepool?
-The
+Belle Vue?

 the track appears to be tarmac, which White City used, whereas BV was